 Each LED can convey different information according to which mode X2402 is in.
-All LEDS light for half a second after the equipment is switched on to show
+All LEDS light for half a second after the equipment is switched on to show that they are working.
+When X2402 starts up, it changes between different functional states:

-- Start Mode
+Start Mode

-- BOOTmonitor Mode (see chapter 8.10, page 301)
+BOOTmonitor Mode (see chapter 8.10, page 300)

-- Normal Mode
+Normal Mode